RazIsraeli/RazIsraeli/README.md

 <h3 align="center">A full stack web developer and a product manager</h3>

 - 🔭 I’m currently working on **airgnb - a room rental marketplace based on airbnb (https://airgnb.onrender.com)**
+- 🔭 I’m also currently working on **angular-pets-rxjs-practice (https://razisraeli.github.io/pets-angular-rxjs-practice/#/)**
+    in order to strengthen and improve the way I understand and develop apps while using angular and rxjs.

 - 👨‍💻 All of my projects are available at [https://github.com/RazIsraeli](https://github.com/RazIsraeli)